b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 &nbsp;

 The above scripture passage could be a rationale for why the LDS church leadership refuses to publish anything meaningful related to their finances.
-I've been able to track down aggregated information, but the stewards over this money seem very averse to [[Audits|external audits]].
+I've been able to track down aggregated information, but the stewards over this money seem very averse to [[Tithing-Audits|external audits]].
 The only modern "official" information I've recently found is the time they paid fines for [[SEC|defrauding the Securities Exchange Comission]].
 Not a good look.

 Most of these notes rely on context from the page on [[Tithing|tithing]], so give that a read if you haven't already.
 This was a subsection of that page, but became long enough that it warrants a page of its own.